ai lesson planning

 5. Peer feedback comments on lab write-ups

 AI-Generated Reflection: "This collection demonstrates how I scaffold scientific inquiry.
 Students design their own protocols, predict outcomes, conduct labs, and analyze results.
 The progression shows growth in reasoning: early labs have surface observations, later labs include mechanistic explanations.
-Peer feedback teaches students to critique thoughtfully.
-92% of students met the 'Justifies Conclusions with Evidence' standard."
+Peer feedback teaches students to critique thoughtfully — and I close by citing the share of students who met the 'Justifies Conclusions with Evidence' standard, drawn from my own rubric data."

 Your additions: